Latest E-Commerce Trends & Statistics To Watch In 2025

 Here are some key predictions:

-These trends show that more Nigerians will shop online, and mobile will play a bigger role.
+These trends show that more Nigerians will shop online, and mobile devices will play a bigger role.

 So, what does this mean for businesses?